top of page

 The Zapruder Film

 As the President’s car emerges from behind a street sign, he is obviously in distress.
 His arms, bent in at the elbows, are elevated parallel to his shoulders, and his hands appear to be clutching at his throat.
 At this moment, the Governor shows no signs of distress.
-The President, by then, had to have been struck one or two seconds before, but Governor Connally is still unhit.
+The President, by then, had to have been struck one or two seconds before, but Governor Connally is still appears to be unhit.
 Within a second after the President emerges from behind the sign, Connally’s right shoulder drops sharply and he turns to his right.
-Some have suggested this is indicative of a bullet strike.
-But immediately after this motion, he turns full in his seat to stare back at the President for a moment looking, again, unhit.
-If he still was unhit, the single bullet theory is false and there had to have been at least two shooters.
-Supporters of the single bullet theory contend that the Governor’s reaction to getting shot was merely delayed by a couple seconds.
-Now, in a pitched combat situation, where adrenaline is pumping, a person can indeed have a such a delayed reaction to getting shot.
-Conversely, in a more sedate moment, a person could display a delayed reaction if shot through a fleshy part of the body where little kinetic energy is transferred from the bullet to the body.
-Let’s look at what happened to the Governor, however.
+The Warren Commission claimed that this represents the Governor's delayed reaction to being hit by the bullet which had just passed through the President.
+I find two issues with this conclusion.
+The first is that immediately after making this motion, Connolly turns full in his seat to stare back at the President for a moment looking, again, unhit.
+If he in fact was still unhit, then he wasn't struck by the same bullet as the President.
+The second is the idea of a delayed reaction.
+In a pitched combat situation, where adrenaline is pumping, a person can indeed have a such a delayed reaction to getting shot.
+Conversely, in a more sedate moment, a person could display a delayed reaction if shot through a fleshy part of the body where little kinetic energy is transferred from the bullet to the individual.
+Let’s look at what happened to the Governor.

 A bullet entered Governor Connally’s back, below the right shoulder blade, just by his armpit.
 It transited his chest, penetrating his lung, and smashed into his right fifth rib.
 A combination of bullet and bone fragments exited the Governor’s chest in the area of his right nipple, leaving a sucking chest wound 5cm in diameter.
 The Governor was also struck in his right wrist.
 The thick part at the base of his radius bone was shattered into several pieces.
 Bullet fragments also embedded in his thigh.
 The Governor’s wounds were life-threatening, and painful in the extreme.
-Even if, mentally, he was somehow able to display a delayed reaction, the shear physical force of the bullet’s impact would have moved his body beyond his ability to control.
+Even if, mentally, he was somehow able to display a delayed reaction, the sheer physical force of the bullet’s impact would have moved his body beyond his ability to control.
 There is no way that he could remain sitting upright, displaying no sign of discomfort when, in order for there to have been a single assassin, he had to have already been so grievously wounded.

 Many people have tried to pinpoint precisely when the Governor is hit by looking at the film.
 Some point to what looks like the Governor’s cheeks puffing out as air is forced from his lung when it is punctured by the bullet; some claim to see a frame of the film in which it appears the Governor’s right lapel is briefly lifted off his suit coat, indicative, they say, of the bullet passing through.
 I watched the film an uncounted number of times over the years, trying mightily to determine when the Governor is hit.
 I had no real answer to that question.
 But, when viewing the film again recently when writing this, I began to notice something.
 After the Governor looked backward at the President, he began to turn back towards the front.
 He made it perhaps half-way, when his wife began to pull him into her lap.
 As he leans into her (to his left), his back is exposed to a rearward shot, and he is suddenly and forcibly thrust forward and onto his stomach.
 At this moment, the film clearly shows a spreading red stain on the back of his suit coat.
 I believe the Governor received his wounds very late in the shooting, when his body is forced forward and down.
 This is his only movement in the film which is suggestive of the kind of body-blow he must have received from the bullet that struck his back.